jesseDMoore1994/bloom_filter/README.md

  g++ 8.1.0
  cmake 3.5.1

+Project source files are located in the directory labeled `src` Project tests are located in the directory labeled `tests` Project external dependencies are in `external`

 ## How to build the project

 First, make sure the current working directory is at the root of the project.
 (This README is at